ethereum-optimism/community-hub/src/docs/developers/l2/dev-node.md

 The [Optimistic Ethereum contracts](/docs/protocol/protocol.html#chain-contracts) are already deployed on the development nodes.
-The contracts on L2 always have the addresses same, so you can
+The contracts on L2 always have the same addresses, so you can
 [get them from the repository](https://github.com/ethereum-optimism/optimism/tree/develop/packages/contracts/deployments#predeploy-contracts).
 But the L1 addresses can vary, and you need to get them from the logs.